wiebe-vandendriessche/jobswiper/README.md

 # Microservices Application

 This repository defines a microservices-based architecture, using Docker Compose to orchestrate various services.
 The system is designed to be modular, with the intention of easily sclaing it in the future.
+We made it easy to test this application, this is why we put the secrets in our docker compose in plain text.

 ## Overview of Services